Ramakrishna183048/-12314173---COIT20261---2026T1-/week02.md

 ----

 ## Screenshots

-- Network topology
+#### Screenshot 1: Network Topology
+- This screenshot shows the GNS3 network topology with four hosts connected through a switch, each assigned with a unique IP address in the same subnet.

 ![Network](images/Setting-IP-12314173-network.png)

-- Host1 IP
+ #### Screenshot 2: Host1 IP
+ - This screenshot shows the console output of Host1 displaying its assigned IP address using the `ip address show` command.

 ![Host1](images/Setting-IP-12314173-host1.png)

+#### Screenshot 3: Host2 IP
-- Host2 IP
+- This screenshot shows the console output of Host2 confirming its IP address configuration.

 ![Host2](images/Setting-IP-12314173-host2.png)

-- Host3 IP
+ #### Screenshot 4: Host3 IP
+- This screenshot shows the console output of Host3 where the IP address was configured using the `/etc/network/interfaces` file.

 ![Host3](images/Setting-IP-12314173-host3.png)

-- Host4 IP
+#### Screenshot 5: Host4 IP
+- This screenshot shows the console output of Host4 where the IP address was assigned using the `ip` command.
+-
 ![Host4](images/Setting-IP-12314173-host4.png)

 ----